 - This Code of Ethics ("the Code") has been prepared and adopted by the Motor Traders' Association of New South Wales ("MTA"). - 2.
-The Code governs the conduct of all MTA members to whom the Code is expressed to apply. - Many of the provisions of the Code are a restatement of principles and practices which have been observed by MTA members for many years. - MTA members recognise that fair and genuine competition is fundamental to the service to which consumers are entitled. - The Code demonstrates the high standards adopted by MTA members and the advantages and protection a consumer has in using the facilities and services offered by MTA members. - The provisions of the Code may be altered from time to time as the occasion demands. - 7.
-The principles set out in the Code are intended to be read subject to existing law. - In the event of inconsistency between the Code and MTA's Constitution and Rules, the latter shall prevail.
+The Code governs the conduct of all MTA members to whom the Code is expressed to apply. - Many of the provisions of the Code are a restatement of principles and practices which have been observed by MTA members for many years. - 4.
+MTA members recognise that fair and genuine competition is fundamental to the service to which consumers are entitled. - 5.
+The Code demonstrates the high standards adopted by MTA members and the advantages and protection a consumer has in using the facilities and services offered by MTA members. - 6.
+The provisions of the Code may be altered from time to time as the occasion demands. - 7.
+The principles set out in the Code are intended to be read subject to existing law. - 8.
+In the event of inconsistency between the Code and MTA's Rules, the latter shall prevail. - A Breach of this Code by any MTA Member may lead to Disciplinary Action by the Executive Board of MTA.
+Any such action may include expulsion from MTA - The reference to "vehicle" within this Code carries the same meaning as under the Motor Dealers and Repairers Act.